 Access used to mean the time a parent spends with a child they usually don’t live with.
 For most family law cases, the term “access” has changed to parenting time.
 Now, all parents usually have parenting time.
 If you have a child protection case, the term access may still be used.

-Access is the time a parent spends with a child they usually don't live with.
-Access can be on a strict schedule, such as every other weekend, or on a flexible schedule.
-In some cases, a parent might have supervised access where someone else, for example a Children’s Aid Society worker or relative, watches the visit.
+Parenting time or access can be on a strict schedule, such as every other weekend, or on a flexible schedule.
+In some cases, it might be supervised, which means someone else, like a Children’s Aid Society worker or relative, watches the visit.

 A person who has parenting time or access usually also has the right to information about the child’s well-being, such as information about their health and education.